MLS Aptos, Real Estate in Aptos, CA

 - Friendly residents

 - Abundance parks

 It’s fairly easy to imagine what Aptos must have been like in its early years because the town has retained so much of its original character.
 Historic buildings like the Bayview Hotel are treasured in Aptos, so much so that even when development comes to town, like in the form of a new mixed-use Aptos Village project, pains are taken to protect historic structures.
 In this case, the developers are moving and restoring the 1878 Hihn Apple Barn as part of their project.

 After a long history of local native villages and a stint as the rancho granted to Rafael Castro in 1833, Aptos set out on its road to the present in 1850, the same year California became a state.
 That was when Castro, a cattle rancher, began leasing his land to Americans.
-In the years following, Aptos saw the construction if its first saw mill (1851), its first tannery (1853) and, by Castro himself, the first wharf (approximately 1852), which was 500-feet in length and was eventually purchased by sugar magnate Claus Spreckels, whose fleet of ships used it to offload sugar from Hawaii.
+In the years following, Aptos saw the construction of its first sawmill (1851), its first tannery (1853), and, by Castro himself, the first wharf (approximately 1852), which was 500-feet in length and was eventually purchased by sugar magnate Claus Spreckels, whose fleet of ships used it to offload sugar from Hawaii.

 Aptos’ next boom would come, sadly, as an eventual result of the death of Claus Spreckels.
 Having excluded his sons from inheriting his land, which instead came under the control of a trust called the San Christina Investment Company, which struggled to manage the assets for a decade before selling all 2,400 acres — including whatever had been built on the land — to Fred and Phoebe Somers for $92 per acre.
 Somers financed the purchase by pre-selling 411 acres for $236 per acre.
 On June 15, 1924, a San Jose developer named Gingg began selling lots on former Spreckels/Somers land.
 That development, called Forest Glen, became the first Aptos subdivision.